 The ESPO Rapid data Exchange System includes quarterly data on the following traffics:

-- Total tonnage: Tonnage of goods carried, including packaging and including the tare weight of containers or ro-ro units (tons)
+- Total tonnage: Tonnage of goods carried, including packaging and including the tare weight of containers or ro-ro units (tonnes)

 Why ESPO data is not always identical to EUROSTAT data?